sharashankr/SpaceX-Falcon-9-First-Stage-Landing-Prediction/README.md

 ![](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DS0701EN-SkillsNetwork/lab_v2/images/landing_1.gif)

-The project is divided between multiple notebooks, with work ranging from data collection - to cleaning and finally the ML prediction.
-Please refer to each notebook for more details.
+The project is divided across multiple notebooks, covering the workflow from data collection and cleaning to machine learning prediction.
+Please refer to each notebook for more detailed explanations and follow the Table of Contents in the specified order for a structured approach.
+Thank you!
-For your reference:

 ## Table of Contents
 1. [Data Collection through API](#data-collection-through-api)
     - Request to the SpaceX API